Sv443/sBot/README.md

 <br><br>

 ## This project is abandoned and the bot is offline for good
-I don't have the fucking nerve to coninue working with the Discord API having to rewrite everything twice a year.
+I don't have the nerve to coninue working with the Discord API, having to rewrite everything twice a year.
 Maybe I'll continue some day but probably not, we'll see.

 <br><br><br>